LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 This user guide is a combination of general usage instructions and specific example programs.
-We expect that some readers will want to concentrate on teh general instructions, while others will refer mostly to the examples, and the organization is intended to accommodate both styles.
+We expect that some readers will want to concentrate on the general instructions, while others will refer mostly to the examples, and the organization is intended to accommodate both styles.

 The structure of this document is as follows:

-* In the next section we provide a thorough presentation of the underlying :ref:`mathematics <Mathematics>` that relate these algorithms together.
+* In the next section we provide a thorough presentation of the underlying :ref:`mathematics <Mathematics>` used within the ARKode family of solvers.

 * We follow this with overview of how the source code for ARKode is :ref:`organized <Organization>`.

-* The largest section follows, providing a full account of the ARKode user interface, including a description of all user-accessible functions and outlines for ARKode usage for serial and parallel applications.
-Since ARKode is written in C, we first present :ref:`the C and C++ interface <CInterface>`, followed with a separate section on :ref:`using ARKode within Fortran applications
+* The largest section follows, providing a full account of ARKode's ARKStep module user interface, including a description of all user-accessible functions and outlines for usage in serial and parallel applications.
+Since ARKode is written in C, we first present a section on :ref:`using ARKStep for C and C++ applications
-  <FortranInterface>`.
+  <ARKStep_CInterface>`, followed with a separate section on
+  :ref:`using ARKode within Fortran applications <FortranInterface>`.

+* The much smaller section :ref:`using ERKStep for C and C++ applications
+  <ERKStep_CInterface>` follows, that provides a full description of
+  ARKode's ERKStep time-stepping module.

 * The following sections discuss shared features between ARKode and the rest of the SUNDIALS library:
   :ref:`vector data structures <NVectors>`, :ref:`matrix data structures <SUNMatrix>`, :ref:`linear solver data structures <SUNLinSol>`, and the :ref:`installation procedure <Installation>`.

 * The final sections catalog the full set of :ref:`ARKode constants
   <Constants>`, that are used for both input specifications and return
   codes, and the full set of :ref:`Butcher tables <Butcher>` that are packaged with ARKode.